sefeoglu/clinical_trials_hybrid_ai/README.md

 # clinical_trials_hybrid_ai
-The code base of the Information Extraction Section at the book ,,Unterstützung klinischer Studien mit hybrider KI''
+The sample codes and visualization of the Information Extraction Section at the book ,,Unterstützung klinischer Studien mit hybrider KI''

 * 1.)
 Create a training data from criterias in the clinical trial texts.